CapricanDRJ/discord_bots_legal/Hades_Star_Tech_Privacy_Policy.md

 ### 2.1 Limited API Access

 A restricted API feature is available to a small number of approved users for server-specific administrative use.
-API responses are scoped only to users who have voluntarily shared their data with the relevant Discord server.
-No broader access is permitted, and identity verification is not performed.
+No access is permitted beyond a user’s chosen sharing scope, and identity verification is not performed by the bot.

 ## 3. Data Usage